Aurellya/Photo-Ton/README.md

 # PHOTO-TON

-A Photo Sharing Web-app similar to Instagram. <br/>
+A Photo Sharing Web-app similar to Instagram.
+User can Sign In using Facebook account.<br/>
 Will migrate the database to postgres later.<br/>
 Status: [Not finished Yet :)]